BahaaAlnabeeh/E-Grocery-App/README.md

 It is a Smart Store application that enables you to buy vegetables and fruits and can you take a coupon or discount percentage and pay through it.

+For More Details, Do not hesitate to communicate with me at Email: alnbyhbha@gmail.com

 App Screens

 Splash And OnBoarding Screen